AlexaCRM/alexacrm.github.io/datapress/knowledge_base/twig/wp_email_exists_twig.md

 ---
-title: Check if WordPress user with given email exists
+title: Check if email already exists in WordPress
 description: Add a custom Twig function to verify if user with given email already exists.
 sidebar_position: 4
 slug: /knowledge-base/wp-email-exists-twig